Keys to Successful Candidate Onboarding: Getting New Hires in the Door and Off the Ground

 January 20th, 2012

 At the heart of every successful company, you’ll find warm, efficient HR mangers and experienced bosses who know how to get new employees off to a productive start during their first week.
 Work begins on day one, and so does an employee’s long term relationship with her new company.
-How you help her navigate the onboarding process can have a lasting impact on both sides of the equation.
+How you help them navigate the onboarding process can have a lasting impact on both sides of the equation.

 Before you begin to focus on specific hires, make sure your company can provide an updated employee manual that contains all general policies and also specific, position related information.
 In a modern workplace, tasks are increasingly complex and personnel changes happen fast, so it’s becoming nearly impossible for all fundamental employee information to be transmitted by word of mouth.
 Have a manual ready that supports everything your new hire will be told during the first few days.